q4mobile/jQuery-widget-factory-workshop/README.md

 4. Add a `limit` option to render only x items max

-Minimal styling is expected but is not the focus
+Minimal styling is expected but is not the focus [Bulma](https://bulma.io/) is added with a CDN but can easily be removed.